Liverpool fills injury-hit defense with deadline day deals - WHIZ News

 In a turbulent title defence, Liverpool is third in the league, four points behind first-placed Manchester City, after playing one more game.

-It was proving to be one of the quieter deadline days in the English top division, at the end of a month when there has been an outlay of only around 60 million pounds ($85 million) on players mainly due to clubs reining in their spending during the pandemic.
+It was proving to be one of the quieter deadline days in the English top division, at the end of a month when clubs reined in their spending during the pandemic.

-More than half of that is on two players — Amad Diallo to Manchester United and Said Benrahma to West Ham — whose transfers were first announced in the summer window.

-Compare that to 2018, when teams splashed out a total of 420 million pounds ($575 million) in January and even last year, when 230 million pounds ($315 million) was spent in the winter window.
+Arsenal cleared some of the wage bill by sending players out on loan on Monday, with midfielder Joe Willock joining Newcastle and the versatile Ainsley Maitland-Niles heading to West Bromwich Albion.

 In a signing for the future, Brighton bought 19-year-old Ecuador midfielder Moises Caicedo from Ecuadorian side Independiente del Valle for 4.5 million pounds ($6.15 million).